-Jonathan Jayes-Green is an organizer, speaker, strategist, politico and believer.
+Jonathan Jayes-Green is an organizer, speaker, strategist, and believer.
 He’s a queer undocumented Afro-Panamanian and one of the Co-Founders of the UndocuBlack Network.

 Jonathan currently serves as the Director of the UndocuBlack Network, a Network of directly affected Black undocumented people fighting to transform their own realities.
 He lives in Baltimore, MD, and loves salsa, merengue and heartfelt hugs.